 I have been to Kirghizia and it remembered me the dream kingdom.
 It is very different from the active and busy life style of my environment and the Internet life.
 The Kirghiz people are simple and unfussy.
 They live very quietly by their own business and originality.
 After the USSR has been broken the country acquired its own face, keeping the soviet image as a museum exhibit.

-The Kirghiz face is colorful, warm, desert and original for aliens.
+Kyrgyzstan face is colorful, warm, desert and original.

 — It’s all right, now we are in our territory, — the driver is breathing lightly when we crossed the border between Kazakhstan and Kirghizia, — You’ll be in admire when you see this country!

 — Why? — I begin to understand.

 — You can buy and sell everything here, you can do all you want?you can kill and give money and everything will be ok, — the driver exaggerated.

 — And I shouldn’t put on my safe belt!
 Great!

 I am rushing to put off my safe belt, I can’t stand it.
 In Kazakhstan you have to pay terrible fines for any violations on the road.
 In Kirghizia the police officers sometimes stop you to get their «tips» or like they say there «chai-pai», it is 50 soms (about $1) and after that you can calmly continue your way.
 As a rule, it doesn?t matter if you had broken the road rules or not.